Our Lean Agile Formula for Digital Innovation Delivery

 - THEN this specific things happens

-When possible, we also add screenshots or sketches of the desired outcome to add more context for developers and designers as they develop stories.
-Some companies leave this step out, but we think it’s important because visuals make it easy for our developers to be on the same page as our clients when it comes to their rationale for a story and how it’s connected to others.
+Contextual information and visual assets make it easier for our team members to be on the same page as our partners when it comes to their rationale for a story and how it’s connected to others.

 Once stories are written and approved, we need to figure out how difficult and complex they are so we can prioritize our resources for the next sprint.
 This happens during the story scoring process, which estimates the amount of effort we’ll put into each story relative to other stories.

 Team members cast their personal votes and then we calculate the average score for each story.
 A democratic process like this can take awhile, and it wasn’t uncommon to spend 2 hours on a scoring meeting at Revelry, which ate a lot of developer hours.

 We built a Slack bot, /poker, that prompts each team member for their vote on a story, calculates the average, and moves on to the next story.
 The bot hides story scores until everyone has cast their estimate, so we don’t influence one another’s answers, then uncovers them with a /poker reveal.